 Upon completion of the program, students are expected to be able to:

-Install, configure, optimize, secure, and manage Windows
+- Demonstrate the knowledge to install, configure, optimize, secure, and manage Windows

-Install and configure various hardware, peripherals, expansion cards, RAM, and devices
+- Demonstrate the knowledge to install and configure various hardware, peripherals, expansion cards, RAM, and devices

-Set up, configure, troubleshoot, and maintain a wired and wireless network
+- Identify how to setup, configure, troubleshoot, and maintain a wired and wireless network

 Devices & System Components